stacksjs/ts-pkgx/docs/packages/github_com_jesseduffield_lazydocker.md

 # lazydocker

-> Package from pantry: github.com/jesseduffield/lazydocker
+> The lazier way to manage everything docker

 ## Package Information